samfitgen/trgen/docs/Half_Distance_Triathlon_Build-High_Volume.md

 **Description**:

 > Run 10min up to Easy-Moderate, RPE6 to warm up, then run steadily, Moderate-
-> Hard, RPE8 for 35 minutes this week; run 10min Easy, RPE 4 to cool down for a
+> Hard, RPE8 for 35 min this week; run 10min Easy, RPE4 to cool down for a total
-> total of 55 minutes of running
+> of 55 minutes of running

 ### Thursday